 After completing this training, you can often do PECS at home independently.
 You can get more training and support if you need it.

-You can expand the PECS card library that you’re using as your child’s needs and interests develop.
+You can expand your PECS card library as your child’s needs and interests develop.

 Where can you find a PECS practitioner?